 Vedicology Center for Spiritual Empowerment introduces you to the concept of Purusha and Prakriti.
-This awareness program is facilitated by Mr. Praveen Saanker, Mr. Abhishek Mohan and Mr. Eswaran Namboothiri.
+This awareness program on Purusha and Prakriti is facilitated by Mr Praveen Saanker or Mr Eswaran Namboothiri as a Two-day workshop at Chennai Vedicology Office.

-Hinduism recognizes two eternal principles, which are mentioned in the Vedas, the Bhagavadgita, the Sutras and other Hindu scriptures.
+Hinduism recognizes two eternal principles mentioned in the Vedas, the Bhagavadgita and other Hindu scriptures.
 They’re Purusha and Prakriti.
-They’re also known as Brahman and Brahmi, Isvara and Isvari, Siva and Parvathi, Narayana and Narayani.
+Also known. as Brahman and Brahmi, Isvara and Isvari, Siva and Shakti, Narayana and Narayani.
 The Gita declares that seated in Prakriti, Purusha manifests the worlds and beings.

 - Prakriti is the set of eternal, indestructible, and indivisible realities that produce modifications.